-The Marlowe-Shakespeare Continuum: Christopher Marlowe, Thomas Nashe, and the Authorship of Early Shakespeare and Anonymous Plays
+The Marlowe-Shakespeare Continuum: Christopher Marlowe and the Authorship of Early Shakespeare and Anonymous Plays

 By Donna N. Murphy

-In The Marlowe-Shakespeare Continuum, 2013, Donna N. Murphy demonstrates how Christopher Marlowe, sometimes in co-authorship with humorist Thomas Nashe, appears to have “become” Shakespeare on the basis of linguistic and other evidence.
-She documents a sharp, upward learning curve, with the initial penning of the anonymous and Shakespeare works she examines in the following chronological order: Caesar’s Revenge, II Henry VI, The Taming of a Shrew, III Henry VI, Edward III, Titus Andronicus, Thomas of Woodstock, Romeo and Juliet, and I Henry IV, and separates certain plays into Marlowe and Nashe components.
+In The Marlowe-Shakespeare Continuum, 2013, and its soon-to-be-released, revised second edition, 2015, Donna N. Murphy demonstrates how Christopher Marlowe appears to have “become” Shakespeare on the basis of linguistic and other evidence.
+She proposes that Marlowe's was the main hand behind--in chronological order of the initial penning--II Henry VI, The Taming of a Shrew, III Henry VI (shortly before or after The Taming of a Shrew), Edward III, Titus Andronicus, Thomas of Woodstock, Romeo and Juliet, and I Henry IV.
 Those who read Murphy’s book with an open mind are likely to find her work surprisingly convincing.

 "Through a mountain of meticulously documented Matches, Near Matches, Rare Scattered Word Clusters, Image Clusters, and other parallels drawn from EEBO—the Early English Books Online database—as well as logic and biographical connections, she makes a compelling case.
-The Marlowe-Shakespeare Continuum will forever change the way we regard these two literary giants as well as the Shakespeare authorship question."
+The Marlowe-Shakespeare Continuum will forever change the way we regard literary giant Christopher Marlowe as well as the Shakespeare authorship question."